GoogleCloudPlatform/ramble/lib/ramble/docs/dev_guides/modifier_dev_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Some modifiers require specific software packages to be available to function properly.
-Modifiers can define software packages they both will install with supported package managers, or require to be available.
+Modifiers can define software packages that will be install, or required to be available when a supported package manager is used.
 See the :ref:`application-definition-compilation` section of the application definition developers guide.